 Many integrations to other websites & portals, very accurate information |

-What do the figures say about SearchGPT & the impact on SEO?
+What do the figures say about SearchGPT and its impact on SEO?

-One thing is clear: the previous SEO traffic will not be lost, but it will shift.
-A current study by Semrush provides some insights:
+One thing is clear: existing SEO traffic is not lost, but it is shifting.
+A recentstudy by Semrush provides insights:

-- The shift away from organic search towards AI has already begun, but SearchGPT & Co will probably not overtake Google's SEO traffic for another two to four years.
+- The shift away from organic search to AI has already begun, but SearchGPT & Co. will probably not overtake Google's SEO traffic for another two to four years.

-This means for you: Although organic traffic is initially falling and traffic via GPT Search is growing, SEO remains relevant!
+This means for you: Although organic traffic initially decreases and traffic via GPT Search grows, SEO remains relevant!
 In the coming years, users will continue to use both search options.

-- In the ChatGPT search, sources are often cited whose SEO ranking is below position 21.
+- In ChatGPT Search, sources are often cited whose SEO ranking is below 21.

-This means for you: A good organic SEO ranking is also reflected in SearchGPT, but (!) you also have a good chance of being named as a source if your content does not yet rank on page one.
-In plain language: Even if your keywords are already occupied by competitors, you have a good chance of entering successfully.
+This means for you: A good organic SEO ranking is also reflected in SearchGPT, but (!) you also have a good chance of being mentioned as a source if your content has not yet ranked on page one.
+In plain language: Even if your keywords are already occupied by competitors, you have a good chance of getting started successfully.

 - In addition, the conversion rate of a SearchGPT visitor is 4.4 times higher than that of a "normal" SEO visitor.

 This means for you: A lead that you gain via SearchGPT is "more valuable" than a "normal" SEO lead.
-Less traffic via AI can therefore even have a greater effect than the classic search engine visitor.
+Less traffic via AI can therefore even lead to a greater effect than the classic search engine visitor.

-So now we come to the most important question: What should B2B companies consider in their content and SEO strategy in order to remain visible in SearchGPT and generate leads?
+So, let's get to the most important question: What should B2B companies consider in their content and SEO strategy to remain visible in SearchGPT and generate leads?

-Our team supports more than 45 companies strategically and operationally in the area of B2B online marketing.
-As you know, content marketing in the B2B sector has always followed different rules than in the B2C business - your target group is narrowly defined, most products are complex and require explanation, suitable search terms are searched for less frequently and quality is crucial to build trust.
+Our team strategically and operationally supports more than 45 companies in the area of B2B online marketing.
+As you know, content marketing in the B2B sector has always followed different rules than in the B2C business – your target group is narrowly defined, most products are complex and require explanation, suitable search terms are searched for less frequently, and quality is crucial to building trust.

-The shift in search behavior towards SearchGPT brings new challenges - and opportunities (!) - for SEO.
-We have developed specific strategies that have already proven to be effective* for our clients.
+With the shift in search behavior towards SearchGPT, new challenges - and opportunities (!) - are emerging for SEO.
+We have developed concrete strategies that have already been proven to be effective* for our customers.

-*Important: The search results in SearchGPT are not reproducible because the answers are always recalculated according to statistical principles, the content is dynamically evaluated and compiled differently depending on the context.
+*Important: The search results in SearchGPT are not reproducible because the answers are constantly recalculated according to statistical principles, the content is dynamically evaluated and compiled differently according to context.

-1. GEO instead of "only" classic search engine optimization
+1. GEO instead of "just" classic search engine optimization

-With AI platforms, a new buzzword has made its appearance in online marketing: Generative Engine Optimization (GEO) - the optimization of content for generative search engines such as SearchGPT.
+With the AI platforms, a new buzzword has made its appearance in online marketing: Generative Engine Optimization (GEO) - i.e. the optimization of content for generative search engines such as SearchGPT.

-In practical terms, GEO is a further development of search engine optimization for link lists (the familiar Google results page), towards contextual search results (semantic text in conversation style) in SearchGPT and Co.
-SEO strategies for the B2B sector are not becoming obsolete, but the focus is even more strongly on quality instead of quantity - more on this in the other strategies.
+In practical terms, GEO is a further development of search engine optimization for link lists (the familiar Google results page) towards contextual search results (semantic text in conversational style) in SearchGPT and Co.
+SEO strategies for the B2B sector are not becoming obsolete as a result, but the focus is shifting even more to quality instead of quantity - more on this in the other strategies.

 Above all, it is important that we no longer only have Google on our radar, but also generative search channels.
-This is not about optimizing all content for just one AI platform.
-Even if ChatGPT is currently the top dog, nobody can predict today how the competition will develop in five years' time.
+This is not about optimizing all content only for one AI platform.
+Even though ChatGPT is currently the top dog, nobody can predict how the competition will develop in five years.
 Our recommendation is therefore to include GPT search tools in SEO or GEO.

 2. "Classic" SEO remains relevant for the time being

-Following on from the previous point, however, it is also important to emphasize that SearchGPT does not replace SEO.
-Here are two key thoughts:
+Following on from the previous point, it is also important to emphasize that SearchGPT does not replace SEO.
+Here are two central thoughts on this:

-- Although SearchGPT is gaining in importance, it will probably not overtake traditional search queries via Google for another two to four years (see the Semrush study).
-So the best practice is to create your content not just for AI, but for SearchGPT, search engines and (very importantly!) users.
+- Although SearchGPT is gaining in importance, it will probably not overtake classic search queries via Google for another two to four years (see the Semrush study).
+The best practice is therefore: create your content not only for AI, but for SearchGPT, search engines and (very important!) users.

-The best strategy at the moment is to literally double-track and keep an eye on SearchGPT as well as SEO.
+The optimal strategy at the moment is to run on two tracks, so to speak, and keep an eye on SearchGPT as well as SEO.

 As already emphasized, optimizing for SearchGPT does not mean throwing proven SEO strategies overboard.
-Quite the opposite.
-Especially in the B2B sector, content ...
+On the contrary.
+Especially in the B2B sector, content means...

 - high quality